-Ease the Feet will typically only use your personal data for the purposes for which we collected it.
+Talita Cumi Ltd t/a Ease The Feet will typically only use your personal data for the purposes for which we collected it.
 However, we may use it for another reason if we have reasonable need to and if that reason is compatible with the original purpose.
 If we need to use your personal data for an unrelated purpose, we will inform you and we will make clear the legal basis which enables us to do so.

 Please note that, in compliance with the above rules and where required or permitted by law, we may process your personal data without your knowledge or consent.

 We may have to share your personal data with the parties set out below for the purposes set out in the table in paragraph 4 above:

 - Service providers who provide IT and system administration services.